wlinna/Arkhados/guide/index.md

 ### Spell set ###

-While every hero is unique, their spell sets usually are divided in same way.
+While every hero is unique, usually their spell sets are divided in the same way.

 - **M1:** Main offensive spell.
 Extremely low cooldown.
 Bound to left mouse button by default
 - **M2:** Typically ranged spell, even for melee heroes.
 Bound to right mouse button by default